-- 1. Disconnect the power supply cord. - 2.
-Open the door and block it open. - 3.
-Remove one (1) screw holding the hood exhaust louver to oven cavity front flange. - Remove the hood exhaust louver from the oven by pushing the right and left tabs of the hood exhaust louver.
+- Disconnect the power supply cord. - Open the door and block it open. - 3.
+Remove one (2) screws holding the hood exhaust louver to oven cavity front flange. - 4.
+Remove the hood exhaust louver from the oven by disengaging the clips on the hood exhaust louver.
 (Refer to procedure of "HOOD EXHAUST LOUVER REMOVAL") - 5.
 Open the oven door. - 6.
 Remove one (1) screw holding the control panel to the oven cavity front face plate. - 7.
-Release the control panel from the oven cavity front face
+Release the control panel from the oven cavity front face plate by lifting it up

-- plate by lifting it up. - 8.
-Disconnect the wire leads from the relays RY1, RY2 and RY3. - 9.
+- 8. Disconnect the wire leads from the relays RY1, RY2 and - 9.
 Disconnect the connectors CN-A, CN-B CN-C, CN-E and CN-F from the control unit. - 10.
 Remove the control panel assembly from the oven. - 11.
 Now, the control panel assembly is free. - 12.
 Remove four (4) screws holding the control unit to the control panel. - 13.
 Release the two (2) tabs holding the control unit to the control panel. - 14.
 Now, the control unit is free.

-- 15. Remove the one (1) screw holding the key fixing plate to the control panel. - 16.
-Release the four (4) tabs holding the key fixing plate to the control panel. - 17.
-Remove the key fixing plate from the control panel. - 18.
+- 15. Remove the one (1) screw holding the key fixing plate to the control panel. - Release the four (4) tabs holding the key fixing plate to the control panel. - Remove the key fixing plate from the control panel. - 18.
 Tear the key unit from the key fixing plate. - 19.
 Now, the key unit is free